 Composed of 100% natural wheat, no silica dust or other chemicals.
 Good for high traffic litter boxes in multiple cat homes.
 Natural wheat fragrance is pleasant without chemical fragrance.
 Safe for kittens and post-surgical felines.

-Litter is very lightweight, and leads to excessive tracking.
+Litter is very lightweight, and can cause excessive tracking.
 Unusual grain odor can attract small insects.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.